Gifted-s/scylla-write-bench/README.md

 - `--parallelism` sets maximum number of queries to be performed in parallel.

-- `--rate-limit ` sets maximum number of requests to be performed per second.
+- `--rate-limit ` sets maximum number of requests to be performed/second.

 #### Flags(optional)